 The answer I will tell you came from my mother.
-Aside from the fact that it is easy to cook, she said that Filipinos believed that pancit noodles symbolizes long life and the rich and delicious toppings symbolize good fortune.
-And so serving pancit is another way of praying for a long and fortunate life for the celebrator.
+Aside from the fact that it is easy to cook, she said that Filipinos believe that Pancit noodles symbolize long life and the rich and delicious toppings symbolize good fortune.
+And so serving Pancit is another way of praying for a long and fortunate life for the birthday celebrator.

 Our favourite pancit at home is mixed pancit bihon and canton, I will share with you how I cook it in seven easy steps.

 First step is to slice pork into small pieces.
 Soak in water with salt (at least 3 tsps).
 Put it aside.

 Second step is to boil 250 gram of bihon noodles and 250 grams canton noodles in a casserole or any cooking pot for few minutes.
 Ensure noodles are soft and edible by biting few pieces before draining and putting aside.
 Sometimes I add shredded celery to add flavor and good smell.
 Don’t forget to stir the noodles thoroughly

 Third step is to mince 1 onion and 5 cloves of garlic, chop 1 medium size carrots into very small cubes or into thin sticks , slice around 200 gram of cabbage, slice green beans (commonly known as Baguio beans in the Philippines) diagonally and chop 1 medium size bell pepper thinly.

 Fourth Step is to drain pork previously soaked in water and salt.
 Put in the pan then add half cup of water.
 Let it boil and let the oil comes out from the meat.
 If you notice oil in the water and meat is already tender, add garlic.
 Stir for a minute or two then add onion then stir again.